James River Musky

 The Musky.
 Even thought they have been swimming in many Virginia rivers and lakes for over five decades, they have gone unnoticed by many until recently.
 Although musky are more of a cold water species associated with the Midwest and Great Lakes region they have not only thrived in Virginia but, have started to draw anglers from across the county and around the world to target them in our local waters.
+The New, Shenandoah and James River all have good populations of musky.

 If you are serious about catching a musky we highly recommend floating for two or more days.
 There are local accommodations within minutes of our most popular floats.
 We are happy to arrange your lodging for multi day trips.